niharika95/Java---Armstrong-numbers/README.md

-# Java---Armstrong-numbers
+# Java-Programs

->Displays the armstrong numbers.
+>Includes the Java programs.